Development of a time calibration system for the KLM upgrade in the Belle II experiment: Prototype development and performance analysis

 \section{Prototype development and performance analysis}

-We developed a prototype of the laser system, as illustrated in Fig.~\ref{PCBs}.
+We developed a prototype of the laser system and used the scintillators developed for the KLM upgrade~\cite{HTR}, as illustrated in Fig.~\ref{PCBs}.
+The scintillator bars have the same geometry $2~\cm \times 4~\cm \times 100~\cm$, while the one reported in Ref.~\cite{HTR} has a geometry of $2~\cm \times 4~\cm \times 135~\cm$.
 The system comprises two main components: the laser driver PCB, measuring $97~\mm \times 86~\mm$, and the laser diode mounted on a smaller PCB measuring $26~\mm \times 21~\mm$.
 The laser driver is designed with eight channels for laser control, two channels for trigger output, and an additional eight channels dedicated to power delivery to the laser diodes.

 To evaluate the system's performance, two critical aspects must be addressed.
-First, the time resolution of a single calibration channel must significantly exceed that of the detector channel under calibration.
+First, to determine the time deviation of a scintillator-based detection channel accurately, the time resolution of the corresponding calibration system channel, such as illustrated in Fig.~\ref{cali_principle}, must surpass that of the detector channel.
 For the KLM upgrade, R\&D demonstrates that the time resolution of a detector channel can be better than $100~\ps$, and in some cases, around $50~\ps$~\cite{HTR}.
-Therefore, the calibration process must achieve the highest possible time resolution for a single channel, ideally better than $30~\ps$.
+Therefore, the calibration process must achieve the highest possible time resolution for a single channel.
 Second, the intrinsic deviations among the multiple channels of the laser driver must be minimized.
 These deviations, arising from variations in the performance of calibration channels, can significantly compromise the accuracy of the system calibration.
 Consequently, precise self-calibration of the laser driver is essential to mitigate these deviations.